avshetty1980/GOTTH-template/README.md

 ## Makefile
 This Makefile is designed to simplify common development tasks for your project.
-It includes targets for building your Go application, watching and building Tailwind CSS, generating templates, and running your development server using Air.
+It includes targets for building Go applications, watching and building Tailwind CSS, generating templates, and running your development server using Air.

 ### Targets:
 ```bash